Embezzlement of Public Funds: Defence Lawyers (Art. 432 CP)

 The modalities are multiple and of increasing sophistication.
 Direct subtraction of funds (transfers to personal accounts, cash withdrawal) is the classic conduct.
 Accounting embezzlement through manipulation of items, fictitious expenses or inflated invoices requires technical public-audit knowledge.
 Irregular contracting with overcost or awards to related companies generates concealed patrimonial damage.
 Embezzlement by omission (Art.
 432.3 CP) punishes the official who, through gross negligence or collusion, allows third-party appropriation.
 Application to different purposes of subsidies, European funds or earmarked budget items is a heavily prosecuted modality.
 And systematic private uses of public goods —official vehicles, corporate credit cards, trips— can cross the criminal threshold when their magnitude and recurrence are significant.

 The penalties reflect the gravity of the offence.
 Basic embezzlement with intent of profit (Art.
-432.1 CP) carries 2 to 6 years' prison and 6 to 10 years' absolute disqualification.
+432.1 CP) carries 2 to 6 years' prison and 6 to 10 years' special disqualification from public office and from standing for election.
 The aggravated form (Art.
 432.2 CP) raises the penalty to 4 to 8 years' prison and 10 to 20 years' disqualification when damage exceeds €250,000 or affects essential public services, historical heritage or disaster relief.
 Improper embezzlement for temporary private use (Art.
-432 bis CP) is punished with 3 to 12 months' fine or suspension of office and fine, depending on the magnitude.
+432 bis CP) is punished with 6 months' to 3 years' imprisonment and suspension from public office for 1 to 4 years; if the diverted assets are not returned within 10 days of the proceedings being opened, the penalties of Art.
+432 CP apply.
 Accessory penalties include disqualification from public office, loss of officer status, and accounting liability before the Court of Auditors, which is autonomous from criminal liability and requires full restitution of embezzled funds plus statutory interest.

 In current forensic practice we detect an intensification of embezzlement proceedings stemming from three focuses: the reinforced control of Next Generation EU funds, the Court of Auditors' investigations on regional and local subsidies, and the proceedings opened by the Anti-Corruption Prosecutor on public procurement with overcosts or directed awards.
 Organic Law 14/2022 transposing European directives and Organic Law 1/2025 on Justice Service Efficiency have modified both the criminal type and the procedural tools for patrimonial securitization.
 At Alonso Sala, our criminal lawyers in embezzlement work with public accounting experts, auditors and administrative law specialists to build technical defenses that challenge typical qualification, demonstrate the absence of damage or the effective public destination of funds, and articulate restitution strategies that mitigate or avoid imprisonment.
 Defense requires knowledge not only of the Criminal Code but also the Public Sector Contracts Act, the General Subsidies Act, the Court of Auditors Organic Law, and regional and local budget management regulations.